Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Experiments

 \subsection{Experimental Settings}

-\paragraph{Datasets} Our experiments are conducted on two widely used public benchmarks: HICO-DET and V-COCO.
-HICO-DET contains 38,118 training images and 9,658 test images.
-It includes 80 object classes from the MS COCO dataset \cite{lin2014microsoft} and 117 action classes, which combine to form 600 types of HOI instances.
-V-COCO, a smaller-scale subset of the MS COCO dataset, contains 2,533 training, 2,867 validation, and 4,946 test images, encompassing 80 object classes and 29 action classes.
-Given its larger scale and closer alignment with real-world data distributions, our primary experimental focus is on the HICO-DET dataset.

-\paragraph{Evaluation Metrics} Following the standard evaluation protocols in \cite{park2023viplo}, we report the mean Average Precision (mAP) for evaluation.
-An HOI triplet is considered a true positive when the IoU of the detected human and object is larger than 0.5 and the action is predicted accurately.
+\paragraph{Datasets and Evaluation Metrics} Our experiments are conducted on two widely used public benchmarks: HICO-DET and V-COCO.
+The HICO-DET benchmark comprises 38,118 training and 9,658 test images.
+It spans 80 object categories (identical to MS COCO) and 117 action classes, yielding a total of 600 distinct HOI instance types.
+In contrast, V-COCO is a smaller subset of MS COCO, consisting of 2,533 training, 2,867 validation, and 4,946 test images, covering 80 object classes and 24 action classes.
+Following standard protocols, a predicted HOI triplet is considered a true positive if and only if the IoU with the ground truth for both human and object boxes exceeds 0.5, and the interaction category is predicted correctly.
 For the HICO-DET dataset, we report performance under two standard evaluation settings: Default and Known Object.
 Each setting has three different subsets: (1) all 600 HOI classes (Full), (2) 138 HOI classes with less than 10 training instances (Rare), and (3) 462 HOI classes with 10 or more training instances (Non-Rare).
-For the V-COCO dataset, we evaluate performance based on two scenarios: Scenario 1, which requires correct prediction of occluded object bounding boxes, and Scenario 2, which does not.
+For the V-COCO dataset, we evaluate performance based on two scenarios: Scenario 1, which requires the correct prediction of occluded object bounding boxes, and Scenario 2, which does not.

+Following the standard evaluation protocols in~\cite{zhang2023pvic, park2023viplo}, we report the mean average precision (mAP) for evaluation.
+Given its larger scale and closer alignment with real-world data distributions, our primary experimental focus is on the HICO-DET dataset.